 In contrast to the 1970 set, which had just 42 cards including several single prints, the 1971 set had equal distribution and the cards are a bit more plentiful today, keeping prices somewhat in check.

 The borderless cards are prone to scuffing and chipping but grading company population reports show a fair percentage of high-grade examples.
-In fact, of the 6,300 cards examined by PSA to date, 1,653 (over 26%) have graded 9 or 10 and 34% rate NM/MT 8.
+In fact, of the thousands of cards examined by PSA to date, over 26% have graded 9 or 10 and over 30% rate NM/MT 8.

 Among the most difficult cards to find in top shape are Lou Piniella, Reggie Smith, Felix Millan, Dave McNally, Willie McCovey, Tim McCarter, Tony Oliva and Larry Dierker.
 Reggie Jackson and Ron Santo are two other Hall of Famers who can be a challenge.
 In 2017, the number one rated 1971 Topps Super set on PSA’s Registry, one with 22 cards graded Gem Mint 10 and the rest Mint 9, sold for a whopping $25,399.

 If you’re not into chasing the best of the best, though, the 1971 Topps Super baseball set is budget friendly for most of us, considering the age and the quality of the players on the checklist.
 Complete, ungraded, crease-free sets with limited wear can be found for $250-$350, sometimes less.
-If you want to tackle it card-by-card, some of the Hall of Famers in respectable shape are available for under $10 with commons running a third of that or even less when purchased in lots.
-A near mint Aaron recently sold for $30.
+If you want to tackle it card-by-card, some of the Hall of Famers in respectable shape are available for under $15 with commons running a third of that or even less when purchased in lots.
 You can see what’s currently being offered on eBay here.

 Square-cornered proof cards exist and prices are significantly higher.